 I love them!
 When first starting out I did all my fermenting in jars.
 Then, I came to learn about crocks and got myself a standard 5L variety.
 There are now three sitting on my fermentation station with many more to come I’m sure.

 My ferments have never tasted better than when they come out of a crock.
 I still ferment in jars too – but anything I can get into a crock goes in.
 There are so many lovely varieties.
-One of the most stunning I have is the Kimchi Crock by Australian ceramicist Emma Jimson of Pom-me-granite studios.
+One of the most stunning I have is by Australian ceramicist Emma Jimson of Pom-me-granite studios.